landoskape/syd/docs/source/quickstart.rst

 This method will be called whenever the viewer is deployed or when a parameter is changed.
 Some notes:

-- All plot methods have to take two arguments: ``viewer`` and ``state``.
-The viewer is the viewer object that you created in the previous step.
-The state is a dictionary that contains the current values of all the parameters in the viewer.
-Most of the time you'll only ever need to use the state input.
+- All plot methods have to take a single argument: ``state``. ``State`` is a dictionary that contains the current values of all the parameters in the viewer.

 - The plot method should create and return a matplotlib figure.
 SYD will handle what to do with it - you just need to create it.
 Don't call ``plt.show()``!

 .. code-block:: python

-    def plot(viewer, state):
+    def plot(state):
         """Plot the waveform based on current parameters.""" t = np.linspace(0, 2*np.pi, 1000)
         y = np.sin(state["frequency"] * t) * state["amplitude"]